garry-p12/devils-advocate/README.md

 ---

-## Task-brief required sections (brief; full discussion in DESIGN.md)
+## Task-brief required sections

 The task brief asks the README to cover the bias-class enumeration, the aggregation function, the threshold defaults, the failure-closed paths, the caching strategy, and the latency numbers.
-Each section below is a one-paragraph/one-table summary with a pointer into DESIGN.md for the long version.

 ### Bias-class enumeration